 At the moment, there are no special rules for SOEs or other foreign investors.
-The ISB explicitly captures both foreign and domestic investors.
-Under the Telecommunications Act and the ISB, the fact that a company is an SOE is one of the factors that may imply a threat to national security and is considered in the FDI review.
+The Vifo Act explicitly captures both foreign and domestic investors.
+Under the Telecommunications Act and the Vifo Act, the fact that a company is an SOE is one of the factors that may imply a threat to national security and is considered in the FDI review.

 2.6 Is there a local nexus requirement for an acquisition or investment?
-If so, what is the nature of such requirement (existence of subsidiaries, assets, etc.)?
+If so, what is the nature of such requirement (sales, existence of subsidiaries, assets, etc.)?

 All sector-specific regulations, by their very nature, require a local nexus.
-Under the ISB, relevant companies are target companies that are established in the Netherlands.
-The explanatory memorandum to the ISB clarifies and expands the scope of the targets that the ISB captures.
+Under the Vifo Act, relevant companies are target companies that are established in the Netherlands.
+The explanatory memorandum to the Vifo Act clarifies and expands the scope of the targets that the Vifo Act captures.
 It stipulates that the place of establishment should not be interpreted formally as a statutory requirement, but rather this criterion aims to capture entities that conduct actual economic activities in the Netherlands.
-The place of establishment should be based on geographical location of the activities and management, irrespective of its legal form.
+The place of establishment should be based on the geographical location of the activities and management, irrespective of its legal form.
+Hence, the Vifo Act will apply even if no Dutch legal entity is acquired, as long as the acquisition results in control or relevant influence over significant in-scope activities or assets.

-2.7 In cases where local presence is required to trigger the review, are indirect acquisitions of local subsidiaries and/or other assets also caught?
+2.7 In cases where local presence is required to trigger the review, are indirect acquisitions of local subsidiaries and/or other assets also caught (e.g. where a parent company is acquired which has a local subsidiary in the jurisdiction)?

-Direct and indirect acquisitions are caught if the requisite degree of control or significant influence is acquired.
+Both direct and indirect acquisitions are caught if the requisite degree of control or significant influence over relevant activities is acquired.